NextCenturyCorporation/mcs-pipeline/CREATE_NEW_EC2_INSTANCE_README.md

 1. Open the EC2 dashboard: https://console.aws.amazon.com/ec2
 2. Click on "Instances"
 3. Click on "Launch instances"
-4. Under "Choose AMI", select "Ubuntu Server 20.04" *(You can also try one of the Deep Learning AMIs, but this documentation is not tailored to them.)*
+4. Under "Application and OS Images", select "Ubuntu Server 22.04" *(You can also try one of the Deep Learning AMIs, but this documentation is not tailored to them.)*
-5. Under "Choose Instance Type", select p2.xlarge
+5. Under "Instance Type", select p2.xlarge
-6. Click "Next", click "Next"
+6. Under "Key Pair", select your key pair (this won't matter once you image the machine)
-7. Under "Add Storage", increase size (I used 32 GB)
+7. Under "Configure Storage", increase size (I used 32 GB)
-8. Click "Review and Launch", click "Launch"
+8. Click "Launch Instance"
-9. Select a key pair and click "Launch Instances"
+9. Wait a few minutes for it to boot
-10. Connect to your new EC2 instance via SSH
+10. Right-click on your instance in the list, click "Connect", and copy the example SSH command

 ### Install Xorg